Cyle Larin: 2022 World Cup cycle, 2021 Gold Cup, and Canada's all-time goalscorer

+2023 Nations League Finals and 2024 Copa América

-In June 2023 Larin was called-up to the Canadian squad contesting the 2023 CONCACAF Nations League Finals.
-In June 2024, Larin was named to Canada's squad for the 2024 Copa América.
+In June 2023 Larin was called up to the Canadian squad contesting the 2023 CONCACAF Nations League Finals; Canada reached the final, only to suffer a 2–0 defeat against United States.

+In June 2024, Larin was named to Canada's squad for the 2024 Copa América, where the team achieved a fourth-place finish, losing 4–3 to Uruguay on penalties in the third-place playoff following a 2–2 draw.

+2026 World Cup

+In May 2026, Larin was named in Canada's squad for the 2026 FIFA World Cup co-hosted in the country.
+On June 12, he scored the equalizing goal after coming off the bench in a 1–1 draw against Bosnia and Herzegovina during both teams' opening group stage game, giving Canada their first ever World Cup point.
+In the following match on June 18, he scored the opening goal in a 6–0 victory over Qatar, Canada's first ever World Cup win, making him the first player to score for Canada in two separate matches of the same tournament.
+Following a 2–1 defeat to Switzerland in the team's final group match, Canada advanced to the knock-out stages of the World Cup for the first time in its history, finishing as runners-up of Group B with four points.
+After defeating South Africa 1–0 in the round of 32, Canada were eliminated from the tournament following a 3–0 defeat to Morocco in the round of 16.

 Personal life

 Larin holds a U.S. green card, which qualifies him as a domestic player for MLS roster purposes.

-In June 2017, Larin was arrested by Florida Highway Patrol for driving the wrong way on a 4-lane road in Orlando and given a breathalyzer test that showed that he was above the legal blood alcohol level.
+In June 2017, Larin was arrested by the Florida Highway Patrol for driving the wrong way on a four-lane road in Orlando and given a breathalyzer test that showed that he was above the legal blood alcohol level.
 He was suspended from MLS until he completed a league-mandated substance abuse assessment, and this ban was lifted by the end of the month.

 In August 2021, Larin joined Canadian club Simcoe County Rovers of League1 Ontario as a co-owner.